 Collections as Data

-- Natural language processing: With the aid of OCR/HTR (handwriting transcription) and other technologies, we can help you transform “raw” scholarly source material into useful datasets, as we've done with the Black Teacher Archive project.
+- Natural language processing: OCR/HTR (handwriting transcription) can help transform “raw” scholarly source material into computable datasets, like SAEF collection.

-- 3D data lifecycle: Interrelated technologies for 3D data, including object/artifact/specimen scanning; immersive analysis across platforms; and data physicalization (3D printing).
+- 3D data lifecycle: Interrelated technologies, including photogrammetric scanning and data physicalization (3D printing) make artifact and specimen collections accessible anywhere.
 Check out our Teaching and Learning with 3D Content.

 Emerging Technologies Consulting

-- Instructional support: Emerging technologies (and assessment mechanisms) that can enhance your students' learning experience, as with Organic Chemistry.
+- Instructional support: Emerging technologies (and assessment) can enhance your students' learning experience, as with Organic Chemistry.

 Tools We Support